 William is regularly instructed in cases involving employers’ liability and public liability.
 He has successfully advised and represented both Claimants and Defendants in cases involving the application of the six-pack regulations, Highways Act 1980, Occupiers’ Liability Act 1957, Occupiers’ Liability Act 1984, as well as cases involving the application of more esoteric health and safety legislation.
 William enjoys the varied nature of this work.

 William also has experience in representing interested parties at inquests.
-In 2010 he was led by Christopher Kennedy QC in the high profile inquest concerning the deaths arising out of the Dreamspace incident which occurred in Chester Le Street in July 2006.
+In 2010 he was led by Christopher Kennedy KC in the high profile inquest concerning the deaths arising out of the Dreamspace incident which occurred in Chester Le Street in July 2006.

 William prides himself on providing high quality drafting and advisory work within the time frame required by his Instructing Solicitors.